Syntax and Examples

 Function Definitions

-Functions use the proc keyword:
+Functions use the def keyword:

 # Basic function